CollinHeist/TitleCardMaker/docs/user_guide/series.md

 The Tasks in [the scheduler](./scheduler.md) that are responsible for the above actions will skip all unmonitored Series.

+## Series Processing

+The `Process Series` button can be pressed to perform multiple Card operations at once, in the correct order.
+Pressing this button does the following:

+1. Refreshes all Episode data; then
+2. Looks for any missing Episode translations; then
+3. Download any missing Source Images; and finally
+4. Begins Title Card creation

+!!! tip "Recommendation"

+    Pressing this button is preferable to individually clicking each corresponding button as TCM will wait for each step to finish _before_ moving on.
+Whereas if you pressed each button back-to-back, then TCM likely will have not finished a step by the time it starts Title Card creation.

 ## Refresh Episode Data